Global Wine Packaging Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 TABLE OF CONTENTS

 Fastest Growing Market:

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The global wine packaging market is expected to reach a CAGR of 2.65% over the forecast period of 2020-2025.
+The global wine packaging market is expected to grow at a CAGR of 2.65% over the forecast period (2021 - 2026).
 Some of the emerging trends that have become popular, or are expected to become a regular in wine packaging, are twist-off corks, bottle wraps, thinner eco-glass, laser-cut labels, etched glass, shrink-wrap sleeves, special cases for smaller wine bottles, cans (preferably for sparkling wines), paper bottles, stacked singles, and new-label materials, such as wood veneer, cork, metal, rubber, and resealable bottles (pop-tops).

 In the distribution and retailing ecosystem, the demand for wine is popular in a wide variety of labels and packages that are now offered to consumers, like kegs, cans, cartons, plastic bottles boxes, and glass bottles in various sizes.
 In the United States, the four-pack and 187 ml wine bottles are currently in high demand, due to their portable natures.

 Online sales of wine have also witnessed increasing demand, and have further boosted the usage of alternative packaging materials for wine, as e-commerce has led to specific logistics and packaging-based regulations to evolve for the paced and safe handling of enclosed products.